All Collections

 TL;DR means too long; didn't read.

 Recognize that they'll likely open the message on their phone.
-They'll catch the first paragraph, and save the rest for later.
+They'll catch the first paragraph and save the rest for later.

-Make sure they get the most important things they need to know at the top.
+Ensure they get the most important things they need to know at the top.
 A good rule for what goes into this pseudo-summary?

 Our advice with Longer emails?